9 weeks of focused research, sustainability and leadership

 Adventure and Outdoor Education

 Though our program is an adventure from start to finish, we take pride in offering adventurous and challenging opportunities for huge personal growth.
-Participants will participate at their own level in activities from plunging into amazing turquoise waters and sandy beaches to kayak trips (including a solo reflective experience), SCUBA Certification or continuation, freediving, cave exploration, cycling and personal exercise challenges in a “challenge by choice” method open to all level of fitness!
+Students will participate at their own level in activities from plunging into amazing turquoise waters to kayak trips, a solo reflective experience, SCUBA Certification or continuation, freediving, and personal exercise challenges.

 Travel and Cultural Immersion